UKHomeOffice/engineering-guidance-and-standards/docs/principles/provide-good-engineering-experience.md

 ## Applications and Implications

-- Approach cloud platform engineering in a way that delivers platforms as products that are developed according to tenants needs
+- The Home Office's cloud platform engineering should deliver platforms as products that are developed according to tenant projects' needs.
+Engineers should engage with platforms to provide the feedback needed to continuously improve the developer experience.
 - Do user research with engineers to understand how they use tools and services, and where we can improve
 - Look at the whole experience for engineers to understand how teams and organisation impact the work that they do, alongside the tools and services they consume
 - Build an essential, community-driven body of knowledge for engineers to follow and refer to, making their jobs easier by promoting common patterns and golden paths to achieve their objectives